 Using Concurrent MCC Compacts to Advance Regional Economic Integration

 MCC is seeking to change the Millennium Challenge Act of 2003, as amended, to allow for concurrent compact authority in order to maximize the economic impact of its work through regional investments.
-After more than 13 years of successfully delivering large, complex infrastructure projects coupled with supporting difficult policy reforms in partner countries, MCC is well-positioned to increase the impact of its investments by focusing regionally in some cases.
+After more than 13 years of successfully delivering large, complex infrastructure projects coupled with supporting difficult policy reforms in partner countries, MCC is well-positioned to increase the impact of its programs by focusing regionally in some cases.

 The authority MCC is seeking would allow the agency to maintain its focused, data-driven model for country and project selection.
-Projects will still be required to undergo a rigorous economic analysis and have an economic rate of return that ensures the program logic is geared toward a measurable impact on poverty.
-Regional investments will employ MCC’s local implementation and accountability, allowing for multiple bilateral compacts to be knitted together into a regional project.
+Projects will still be required to undergo a rigorous economic analysis and have an economic rate of return that ensures the program’s logic is geared toward a measurable impact on poverty.
+Regional programs will employ MCC’s local implementation and accountability, allowing for multiple bilateral compacts to be knitted together into a regional project.
 Concurrent compact authority will allow MCC to develop regional projects while still adhering to the agency’s important country-owned processes that demand accountability and the core elements of MCC’s operational model to produce high returns on investments.
-In any regional investment, MCC would continue its:
+In any regional program, MCC would continue its:

 The text of the proposed statutory change is as follows:

 - IN GENERAL.—Section 609 of the Millennium Challenge Act of 2003 (22 U.S.C.
 7708) is amended—

 - in subsection (k), by striking the first sentence;